FelixYuHengYang/CEE4530/Lab 3 - ANC/labfire_Lab3_Report.md

 # Conclusions

 In this experiment the team discovered that not all chemicals are equal in their effectiveness in remediating acid rain in water bodies.
 Although theoretically the effectiveness of $CaCO_3$ and $NaHCO_3$ should have been the same after one residence time, due to their difference in solubility the ANC level in the $CaCO_3$ case was not sufficient to mitigate the acidity of the solution coming into the lake.
 Practically speaking, if there were a case when a lake had to be immediately protected from incoming acid rain, it would be wise to use $NaHCO_3$ as opposed to $CaCO_3$, since it would dissolve more readily.
 In addition, based on the experiment with $NaHCO_3$ as the carbon source, it was determined that the model that better estimates the ANC levels at any point in the lake would be the closed system model.
+With the titration experiment, it was determined that the method of titration produces results that also match the conservative ANC and the closed-system ANC model.

 # Suggestions
 The team would suggest not to use $CaCO_{3}$ as an alternative source of ANC in the lake because of the large difference in solubility between this compound and $NaHCO_{3}$.
 For $CaCO_{3}$ to behave as a good source of ANC, the system needs to be better stirred so that $CaCO_{3}$ dissolves completely.
 In addition, a second suggestion would be to include a few more points during the titration experiment after the equivalent volume is added, so as to obtain a more accurate equation for the linear relationship between $F1$ and volume of titrant added.